AirKyzzZ/noctis/README.md

 # Noctis 🌙

-A beautiful dream journal application built with React Native, Expo, and Supabase.
+A beautiful dream journal application built with React Native and Expo.
+All data is stored locally on your device.

 ## ✨ Features

 ### 🎨 Beautiful Welcome Screen
 - Animated confetti effect on first load
 - Gradient background with elegant logo
-- Smooth transitions between auth screens
+- Simple "Enter App" button to get started
 - Introductory text explaining the app

-### 🔐 Complete Authentication System
-- **Welcome Screen**: First impression with logo and call-to-action buttons
-- **Sign Up**: Create account with:
-  - First name and last name (required)
-  - Email address (required)
-  - Password with confirmation (required, min 6 characters)
-  - Profile photo (optional)
-- **Login**: Simple email/password authentication
-- **Protected Routes**: Automatic navigation based on auth state

-### 👤 User Profile Management
-- View and manage profile information
-- First name, last name, email display
-- Optional profile photo
-- Secure sign-out functionality
+### 💾 Local-First Architecture
+- **No backend required**: All data stored locally using AsyncStorage
+- **Offline-first**: Works completely offline
+- **Privacy-focused**: Your data never leaves your device
+- **Simple entry**: One tap to start using the app

 ### 🏗️ Modern Architecture
 - **File-based routing** with Expo Router
 - **Component-based structure** for maintainability
 - **TypeScript** for type safety
 - **NativeWind (Tailwind CSS)** for styling
-- **Supabase** for authentication and database
+- **AsyncStorage** for local data persistence
 - **Context API** for state management

 ## 📁 Project Structure